 Three types of observation errors are dealt with at the observation pre-processing level.
 These steps are now done under COPE, external to the IFS.

-- (i) Persistence observation error.

-- (ii) Prescribed observation error.

-- (iii) Combination of the two above called the final observation error.
+The errors assigned at this stage are persistence observation error, prescribed observation error, and the combination of the two above called the final observation error.
+These are described in the following sections, as well as the additional error inflation for dropsondes, which is done within the data assimilation system, as a function of the FG departure.

-- (a) Persistence observation error
+(a) Persistence observation error